MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-site-copilot.md

 ## Generate a site

-To use Copilot to generate a webpage:
+To use Copilot to generate a site:

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).